 Sure enough, they scoff at the text and ignore it (but pass it on anyhow), and one by one they start to die in grisly ways... killed by a hulking figure dressed all in black, who seems to be able to sneak around this upscale suburb escaping any and all notice.

 Not only that, but he can access homes and Schools at will, abduct people, set up elaborate torture schemes, and slowly kill them... all as if no one else in town is awake through all of this.

 |I'll chain her letter...|

 Some of the kill scenes were bloody and fun, but really, they were so elaborate and Saw-like that they just seemed ridiculous and out of place.
 And the genre favorites who star in this movie, like Brad Dourif, Betsy Russell and Keith David?
 Wasted here on sub-par material.
 Hell, Bai Ling is supposed to be in this, but she wasn't?
 Whatever.

 So the hulking "Chain Man" is able to sneak into a house, drag a kid to the garage, chain her up to two cars... that are outside of the garage and facing the street, mind you... without the parents noticing this at all?
 A town on edge with kids dying left and right, and the parents are oblivious to what's going on in their own home?
 Before they leave the house, they're watching a news report about the kids being killed, and they don't have any instinct to go check on their own kid?
-Sure they have no reason to suspect that she's gone, but piece of mind is a Parents thing, you know?
+Sure they have no reason to suspect that she's gone, but piece of mind is a Parent's thing, you know?
 They don't even notice two chains coming from under the not-closed garage, that are attached to their cars?
-And how clever, they both pull out of the driveway at the same exact time, and go in different directions... forget it, I'm just stopping here.
+And how clever, they both pull out of the driveway at the same exact time, and go in different directions... fuck it, I'm just stopping here.